-Adding to the versatility are the four-position pocket clip and a large lanyard hole.
-If you prize slicing efficiency, you’ll appreciate the full flat grind and the fine tip on this blade.
+The four-position pocket clip and a large lanyard hole are added to the versatility.
+If you prize slicing efficiency, you’ll appreciate this blade’s full flat grind and fine tip.

 The paramilitary 2 features Spyderco’s compression lock.
 In using this sort of behaves like a liner lock that’s activated from the rear as opposed to the front and it also makes one-handed operation very simple.
 You can open and close the knife without your fingers crossing the path of the blade.

 Spyderco produces higher-end versions of the paramilitary 2 rounding it out with both standard models and sprint tuns using the most exotic handle materials and steels available today.

 Still Can’t Decide?
 Here’s an Alternative – Spyderco Delica 4